Our Designated Safeguarding Leads are:

 At Medlock Valley we take the safeguarding of all pupils very seriously.
-The Designated Safeguarding Lead (DSL) is the Head of School, Joanne Backhouse.
-The Deputy Designated Safeguarding Leads are Alison Briggs (Assistant Headteacher/SENCo), Amy Brierley (Pastoral Lead for Safeguarding and Attendance) and Jane Winterbottom (Early Intervention Lead).
+The Designated Safeguarding Lead (DSL) is the Director of Operations & Pastoral Care, Joanne Backhouse.
+The Deputy Designated Safeguarding Leads are Alison Briggs (Director of Inclusion), Amy Brierley (Pastoral Lead, Safeguarding & Attendance), Jane Winterbottom (Early Intervention Lead) and Michael Ball (Director of Learning).

 If you have any queries or questions around safeguarding issues at Medlock Valley, then please contact one of the named Leads through the school office, or via e-mail: